Speaking With Your Eyes

 Not just look in their general direction but look at their eyes.
 But only briefly.

-More than a second or two and they’ll start to feel uncomfortable.
+More than two or three seconds and they’ll start to feel uncomfortable.

 Imagine you are sitting in the front row of the audience.
 And the speaker looks at you.
 And keeps looking at you for several seconds.